Hear that ping in your inbox? You know what it is.

 Key considerations in the technology journey

 Kaplan has been able to muscle up its guiding principles to manage digital disruption.
-Here’s what that includes now - these ideas could help your institution:
+Here’s what that includes now:

-• Plug and play, carry out low-cost experiments, and, if successful, scale up; if not, move on to the next idea.
+- Carry out low-cost experiments.
+If successful, scale up; if not, move on to the next idea.

 Christie said these strategies allow Kaplan to adapt to new expectations, an array of educational tools, and learning approaches, all of which continue to evolve.